DeepBwas/spotify-python-report/README.md

 Download the .py file and the .xlsx file.
 Put/keep them in same directory and run the .py file.
 You will see a menu in the terminal which can be used to generate various reports for the spotify songs data (excelsheet).
 Feel free to reach out with any questions or enquiry.
 ## Dependencies
 Please install python 3.12 in order to run the project.
-You can find instructions here, https://www.python.org/downloads/
+You can find the downloads here, https://www.python.org/downloads/ and you can find instructions here, https://wiki.python.org/moin/BeginnersGuide
+Thank you.